 The Canvas interface was optimized for desktop displays, so using small form factors such as phones may not be a pleasant experience in using Canvas.
-For the best user experience, please iOS
+For the best user experience, please download the Canvas mobile applications.
+The Canvas mobile applications require Android 6.0 or later and iOS 13.0 or later.